MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/realtime-audio-reference.md

 The server `response.audio.done` event is returned when the model-generated audio is done.

-This event is also returned when a response is interrupted, incomplete, or cancelled.
+This event is also returned when a response is interrupted, incomplete, or canceled.

 #### Event structure